DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

 One potential way forward is outlined in Nikita Prokopov's (a.k.a.
 Tonsky) seminal blog post ["The Web After Tomorrow" ](https://tonsky.me/blog/the-web-after-tomorrow/ "The Web After Tomorrow")(WAT).
 It was written in 2015, but is still highly prescient today.
 In it, Tonsky outlines a potential architecture for real-time web apps.
 The basic idea is that clients send queries to the backend, and then the query results are streamed back as a series of deltas (for example Datomic's [datoms](https://docs.datomic.com/cloud/whatis/data-model.html "Datomic Datoms")).
 The front end uses these deltas to populate its own "database" of application state, and then renders the page from that.
 This is a brilliant idea, if only it could be fully realised.
 Using this hypothetical framework you would only have to design your database schema, craft queries for the frontend data, then write the view layer.
 If this could be achieved in a reliable and performant way, it would be a game changer.

 There have been a few attempts to create this architecture over the past few years.
 One of these is the [DatSync](https://github.com/metasoarous/datsync "DatSync") collection of libraries.
 Another is the [3DF](https://github.com/sixthnormal/clj-3df "3DF") client and library.
 However, both of these projects are unfinished and development appears to have stalled.
-Javascript's [Meteor](https://www.meteor.com/ "Meteor") solves a subset of the problem, but it doesn't get anywhere near the full solution.
+Javascript's [Meteor](https://www.meteor.com/ "Meteor") solves a subset of the problem, but it doesn't get anywhere near a complete solution.
 On the database side, there's very interesting work being done on databases like [Materialize](https://materialize.com/ "Materialize DB"), [ksqlDB](https://ksqldb.io/ "ksqlDB") and [RethinkDB](https://rethinkdb.com/ "RethinkDB"), which offer streaming query results.
-However, they are all still fairly immature.
+However, none of them use a suitable query language - you can't allow your frontend to execute arbitrary SQL statements.
+Also, they are all still fairly immature technologies.

 This all started me wondering - how close can we get to "The Web After Tomorrow", today?
 Although there are still large missing pieces, I wanted to see if there was any practical way of working around them.
 The solution didn't have to be perfect, just an improvement on today's standard of ad-hoc websocket messages.